backand/docs/source/includes/_integrations.md

     }
 });
 ```
+In order to call the function from your angular app, use the following code:

 Replace ‘your object name’ with the object associated with the action you created, set a title for the 'notificationTitle' field, write any message you want in ‘notificationContent’ field and you’re good to go.
 Now you can start sending push notifications dynamically using Backand and Netmera.

 ## PushWoosh